Game-based learning: How games help children develop

 The impact of games on children's development

-Games have a significant impact on children's development.
+Games have a significant impact on the development of children.
 On the one hand, they provoke children's curiosity and increase their attention span.
-On the other hand, they stimulate the development of cognitive skills, such as problem solving and concentration.
+On the other hand, they stimulate the development of cognitive skills, such as problem-solving skills and concentration.

 Games provide a safe space for children to experiment and learn.
 They seem simple at first sight, but can go deeper than one thinks.
 Games can help children to get a feel for certain subjects and areas, such as literacy and numeracy.